Skip to main content

 Shelter inflation is the largest contributor to the CPI basket; This reflects the high cost of housing in Canada, elevated mortgage rates, and steep rent costs.
 Shelter inflation in Canada is made up of:

 • Mortgage Interest Costs (MIC): This reflects the price-induced changes in the amount of mortgage interest owed by homeowners.
 This is impacted by both home price changes and how they impact the homeowner’s mortgage balance, as well as the amount of outstanding principal borrowers carry on their mortgages, and the size of mortgage interest payments.
-As interest rates have skyrocketed over the past two years due to the Bank of Canada’s rate hiking cycle, so too has the MIC index; on an annual basis, Canadians are paying over 20% more on their mortgages in 2024 than in 2023.
+With four consecutive rate cuts in 2024, the MIC growth has started to slow.
+In October, Canadians were paying 14.7% more on their mortgages compared to the previous year, down from the 16.7% increase seen in September.

 • Home replacement costs: This refers to the amount of money it would take to rebuild or repair your home to its original condition at current market prices, not including the land it sits on.